Google Ads Guide – How to Set up an Account & Campaigns

 Google Ads Guide Ppc

 Google Ads can be a crucial part of any online marketing campaign.
 There are a few steps that you will need to take to make sure that it is set up effectively.
-With this AdWords setup checklist, you can make sure that everything is ready for you to maximise your potential online.
+With this Google Ads setup checklist, you can make sure that everything is ready for you to maximise your potential online.
 This includes everything from keyword research to your budget and of course initiating the campaign itself.
 Let’s get started.

 Sign Up For Google Ads (formerly Google Ads)